kswedberg/jquery-tinyvalidate/README.md

   // Ignore hidden elements when validating
   ignoreHidden: true,

+  // For inputs that have a pattern attribute, use its value instead of the one in the rule set
+  usePattern: false,

   // Events other than submit to trigger validation
   // Triggers validation only on the element receiving the action
   otherEvents: 'blur',